0neo/pyRevit.neoCL/neoCL.extension/readme.txt

 .
 Its possible to export diferent types of families at same time, green cells means that this type has this parameter, black cell means the opposite.
 .
 Use Excel filter\sort in title line (even hidden rows will be processed).
+.
+Using Export.xl\All, select only one instance of each type, then in the Excel delete all the columns with parameters that you don't want to edit.
+And then select all the instances and now use the Export.xl\Only Preset

 Warnings :
 .
 To understand the behavior of the program, test it first on a test project.